REQUIREMENTS TO IMPORT DOGS/CATS TO CHINA

 - Microchip must be inserted before rabies vaccine is administered

 - Rabies Vaccine, Rabies titer test.
 Two rabies vaccination must not be expires and reflected in the blood test results.

-- All the documents must be under the owner name
+- All the documents (Vaccination Records, Bloodtest results and/or microchip certificate) must be under the owner name

 - International health certificate, export license. -This will be facilitated by United Pet Express.

 Original documents to come along with the pet(s)